bfox9900/MachForth/TI99/README.md

 ### Typical Setup

 DSK1  has the CAMEL99 Forth system disk.

-DSK2  has the MachForth disk with the MACHFORTH binary program (3 files).
+DSK2  has the MachForth disk with the MACHFORTH binary program (3 files)

+DSK2  also has the library files

 Editor Assembler Cartridge or equivalent program loader is required.